GoTo logo.

 At GoTo, we strive to make it easy for people to connect with others and accomplish their best work – simply, reliably, and securely.

 We want people with disabilities to work for us and with us, and we want people with disabilities to buy and use our services.
-For these reasons, we see accessibility not only as a social good but as an important business objective.
+Accessibility is a core business imperative at GoTo and a key component of our Environmental, Social, and Governance (ESG) commitments.

 This accessibility plan documents our commitments to advance the objective of accessibility for all.
 We look forward to continuing this journey in service of our employees, customers, and users of all abilities.